 Chill Out!
 Does Your Horse Need a Calming Supplement?

-Some horses are just naturally more high-strung than others.
-They tend to fret and act nervous in situations that might not phase a more laid-back horse.
-If you have a nervous horse, you’ve probably wondered if there was a way to “take the edge off” without resorting to drugs.
+Some horses are naturally more high-strung than others and may become tense or anxious in situations that might not phase a more laid-back horse.
+If you have a nervous horse, you may have wondered whether there’s a way to help “take the edge off” without resorting to drugs or sedatives.

 Common Ingredients

-If you do decide to use a calming supplement, give it a “trial period” of one month to see how it works for your horse.
-If you don’t get the desired results, you can stop using that product and try another.
+If you decide to use a calming supplement, give it a “trial period” of about one month to evaluate how your horse responds.
+If you don’t get the desired results, you can discontinue use and try another.
+Avoid using more than one calming supplement at a time.
+Combining products may lead to unwanted interactions and makes it difficult to deterimine which formula or ingredient is effective for your horse.

 Look at Big Picture

-Before you start your horse on a calming supplement, good horsemanship suggests that you take a careful look at your management practices.
-In many cases, changes in specific areas can greatly reduce your horse’s level of tension and unease.
+Before starting your horse on a calming supplement, you may want to take a closer look at your horse’s overall management.
+In many cases, adjustments in certain areas can greatly reduce your horse’s level of tension and unease.
+For example, diet plays an important role in a horse’s behavior and overall demeanor.

 “High-starch feeds can make a horse more ‘high,’ ” notes Faith Hughes, DVM, DACVS, who has been with Peterson & Smith Equine Hospital, Florida’s largest equine veterinary hospital, since 1991.

-“There are many gut-related reasons to put your horse on a low-starch, high-fiber, high-fat diet if he needs calories.
-One main reason is that these feeds support the gut because they cause less gas as they are digested,” says Dr. Hughes.
+“There are many gut-related reasons to feed a low-starch, high-fiber, high-fat diet if your horse needs additional calories.
+One reason is that these types of feeds are easier on the digestive system and produce less gas during digestion, which supports gut health,” says Dr. Hughes.

 Life with Horses Newsletter